-A darker foundation or even concealer can be used to bronze your skin if you want to finish off your summer makeup.
+A darker foundation or even concealer can be used to bronze your skin.
 "Your summer foundation can bronze you in the winter and your winter foundation can work as a highlight in the summer," said Sir John.
 Again, it pays to blend a little product on the back of your hand first and then dip in your brush to apply so as not to be stuck with too much on your skin.

 Combine bronzer and blush for a believable finish

-Bronzer sculpts and warms up the face but it's nothing without a tap of blush over the top, said Sir John, who likes L'Oréal Paris True Match Blush, £7.99.
+Bronzer sculpts and warms up the face, but it's nothing without a tap of blush over the top, said Sir John, who likes L'Oréal Paris True Match Blush.
 If you've brought your bronzer down to the hollows of your cheeks, concentrate blush much higher up, advised Sir John, to provide a sculpting effect.
-Also try Pixi Beauty On-The-Glow Blush, £18, Milk Makeup Bionic Blush, £21, or Morphe Blush Balm Soft-Focus Cream Blush, £12.
+Also try Pixi Beauty On-The-Glow Blush, Milk Makeup Bionic Blush, or the Makeup By Mario Plumping Blush.

 Don't forget your eyelids